Campus Mitigation Levels

 Area healthcare capacity is good.
 Testing is readily available on and off-campus.

 Vaccines protect from severe disease, hospitalization, and death, but may be waning.
 Severity of disease on campus is mild to moderate.

 Two or more essential services may be experiencing significant impacts from the number of cases, either due to high demand or absenteeism.
+Several classes held remotely due to absenteeism of students and/or faculty.
 Isolation capacity and/or support for isolation may be challenging.